spinnaker/spinnaker.github.io/guides/user/canary/index.md

 The canary process is not a substitute for other forms of testing.

+Canaries are usually used for deployments with changes to code, but can also be used for operational changes, including changes to configuration.

+The canary process is not a substitute for other forms of testing.

 ## How to make Canary work in Spinnaker&mdash;the high-level process

 This process assumes Spinnaker is already set up to support Canary.